tbg13/hold_em_all/readme.txt

 ## Hold'em All

-Main repository where I am storing most of my projects dedicated to either learning new technologies !
+Main repository where I am storing most of my projects dedicated to learning new technologies or trying out some stuff !

 These projects are of smaller scope to enable quicker learning and avoiding getting bogged down in "production" technicalities.